|Why Bad Things Happen to Good People|

 Then he puts the clock, still ticking, up on a shelf.
 After which he goes on to build another.
 And later another, and another, and another....

-A deist sees Earth, the solar system, the Milky Way - our small part of the universe - as akin to one of the clocks.
+A deist, at least this one, sees our small part of the universe as akin to one of the clocks.
 The clock's gears, springs, and levers are the natural laws - physics, biology, chemistry - which make our universe function.

 The natural laws, the scientific principles, within our clock are the same as found in the other clocks.
-But of course they are, as aren't all the clocks are made of the same store of parts.
+Of course they are, as all the clocks are made of the same store of parts.
 And by the same clockmaker.

 Until a clock winds down, it will tick on, its immutable natural laws set in motion by the master clockmaker when he designed and constructed it.
 Darwin's theory of evolution helps us understand life in the clock with the passing of time.